Sloth1427/jasarm/readme.md

 ### Tests

-Run the jest unit tests with `npm run test`.
+Run the jest tests with `npm run test`.

+### Troubleshooting

+After I cleaned the repo with `git clean -fdx` to test reinstalling everything, I found that I had to first uninstall the package globally with `npm uninstall -g` before I could then install it again, and then run jasarm without running in to "zsh: permission denied: jasarm" error.